-Merkel, Macron clash in search of 'Mr or Ms Europe'
+EU leaders at odds in search of "Mr or Ms Europe"

 The EPP’s Weber has so far failed to rally the other EU assembly groups behind him.

-Now, stripped of their longtime combined parliamentary majority, the EPP and S&D are looking for support from the liberal ALDE and the Greens, since the four groups together would command 504 seats, comfortably enough to approve or reject any nomination made by national leaders.
+Stripped of their longtime combined parliamentary majority, the EPP and S&D are looking for support from the liberal ALDE and the Greens, since the four groups together would command 504 seats, comfortably enough to approve or reject any nomination made by national leaders.

 Among national government leaders, only seven are now with the EPP.
 French officials have said the liberal Macron could endorse the centre-right Barnier to succeed Juncker, but was keeping his options open.

-Macron has taken a stand against the “Spitzenkandidat” (lead candidate) system whereby a lawmaker selected by the European assembly should get the Commission job.

-On Monday he met Spanish Prime Minister Pedro Sanchez, who is seeking a bigger EU role for Madrid.

-On Tuesday, a flurry of separate face-to-face talks was taking place in Brussels before all the leaders, including outgoing British Prime Minister Theresa May, convene at 1600 GMT.
+On Tuesday, a flurry of separate face-to-face meetings took place in Brussels before all the leaders, including outgoing British Prime Minister Theresa May, convened at 1600 GMT.

-Their chairman, ex-Polish premier Donald Tusk, expects to continue consultations with capitals after the initial debate.

-He also wants to have names ready for the new European Parliament’s approval in July as otherwise the whole process risks getting delayed until autumn.
+Their chairman, ex-Polish premier Donald Tusk, expects to continue consultations after the initial debate to have names ready for the new European Parliament’s approval in July.
+Otherwise the whole process risks getting delayed until autumn.

-Unanimity is not required; Juncker got the job in 2014 despite British opposition and Hungarian abstention.

-But it is hard to see a candidate succeeding against the will of more than just a handful of leaders, as that would risk damaging their cooperation in the future and stalling the EU’s decision-making machinery.
+The difficult-to-call process will lead to an arcane compromise.
+Unanimity is not required though it is hard to see a candidate succeeding against the will of more than just a handful of leaders, as that would risk damaging their future cooperation and stalling the EU’s decision-making.

-The difficult-to-call process will be a compromise between requirements of geography and political affiliation, as well as the candidates’ own profiles.
 [L8N2341US]

-Names in the running for Commission chief from eastern Europe include outgoing Lithuanian President Dalia Grybauskaite, the Bulgarian World Bank head Kristalina Georgieva and the Czech Republic’s justice commissioner, Vera Jourova.

-Reporting by Jan Strupczewski, Philip Blenkinsop, Alastair Macdonald, Francesco Guarascio, Robin Emmott, Daphne Psaledakis, Jean-Baptiste Vey and Michel Rose Writing by Gabriela Baczynska Editing by Mark Heinrich
+Reporting by Jan Strupczewski, Philip Blenkinsop, Alastair Macdonald, Francesco Guarascio, Robin Emmott, Daphne Psaledakis, Jean-Baptiste Vey and Michel Rose; Writing by Gabriela Baczynska; Editing by Mark Heinrich and Andrew Cawthorne